- February 4, 2010 at 1:45 am #280708FreebieQueenModerator

 1/4 cup heavy cream, heated to luke warm in microwave (30 seconds)

 *optional 1/4 corn syrup – for those of you who are concerned your caramel sauce will turn to candy)

 In a medium sauce pan, add sugar and water (and optional corn syrup).
 Stir and cook on medium-high heat until the sugar syrup starts to change colors around the outer edge to an amber-brownish color, or if using a candy thermometer – 350 degrees.
 Remove from heat immediately and using a wooden spoon or whisk, quickly stir everything to keep the sugar water from burning.
 Your simple syrup should be a golden ale brown.
 As you continue to stir, pour in 1/2 cup of warm heavy cream and pats of butter.
 When the cream makes contact with the sugar water it will start bubbling violently.
 Continue to stir until the sugar crystallization dissolves.
 Finally, add 1/4 cup of additional warm heavy cream (and rum) until caramel sauce is nice and smooth.
 Transfer to a heat proof jar and allow the sauce to cool on the counter slightly covered with plastic wrap for an hour.
 Use immediately or seal the jar and store in the refrigerator.
 Enjoy!

-8 ounces of chocolate, chopped into small pieces
+8 ounces of chocolate, chopped into small pieces1 cup heavy cream

 *optional 3 tbl. of flavored liquor